wscherphof/docker-vm/README.md

 - `$ cd /media/cdrom`
 - `$ ./VBoxLinuxAdditions.run` - the last line will state "Could not find the X.Org or XFree86 Window System, skipping;" that's alright, since we have a windowless server

-### 4. Create Shared Folder
+### 4. Configure networking
 - In VirtualBox menu (with Ubuntu server window focused) `Machine | ACPI Shutdown`
 - In the machine settings, choose Network tab
-- Attached to: Bridged Adapter
+- Attached to: Bridged Adapter (why? because w/ any other mode, the host failed to connect to the VM)
 - OK

+### 5. Create Shared Folder
 - In the machine settings, choose Shared Folders tab
 - Click the tiny icon "Adds a new shared folder definition" and select Folder Path "Other..."
 - Create a new directory on the host computer to share with the Ubuntu Server VM (existing directories may not get recognised by VirtualBox, especially "special" ones, like your home directory)